N129BZ/chartmaker/README.md

 # VfrSecChartMaker
-This application will download continental US VFR sectional chart TIF files and translate them into a single mbtiles database.
+This node js application will download continental US VFR sectional chart TIF files and translate them all into a single mbtiles database.